-India, one of the most populous cities of the world, was once under the British rule during 19th and 20th centuries.
-However, in 1947, it got the taste of independence.
-From that time onwards, the nation never looked back and walked on the path of success and glory, which became most evident when major parts of the world were reeling under the pressure of economic downturn.
+India, the second most populous country in the world, was under the British rule during the 19th and 20th centuries.
+However, in 1947, it savoured the taste of independence.
+Since then, the nation has never looked back.
+It has been continuously walking on the path of success and glory, which became most evident when India was still standing on its feet, while major parts of the world were reeling under the pressure of economic downturn.

-Today, the Indian subcontinent can be said to be better positioned in terms of social, political and economic status in comparison to rest of the world economies.
-It has been able to carve its niche not only in tourism but also in the areas of education, jobs and industry.
+Today, it can be said that the Indian subcontinent is in a better position in terms of the social, political and economic status it enjoys in comparison to the other economies of the world.
+It has been able to carve its niche not only in tourism sector but also in education, employment and manufacturing sectors.

-To know about the geographical features of this destination that abounds in more than 700,000 villages and cities, you can refer to the Indian Subcontinent Map.
+To know about the geographical features of the Indian subcontinent that covers more than 700,000 villages and cities, you can refer to the Indian Subcontinent Map.

 Let's have a look at the neighbouring countries of India:

 Pakistan - India and Pakistan were divided after the Partition in 1947.
 In 1971, after the civil war secession in Pakistan, Bangladesh was formed.
 Pakistan lies to the west of India.
 The Indian states of Jammu and Kashmir, Gujarat, Rajasthan and Punjab share their borders with the country.
 Pakistan is a South Asian country with a coastline along the Arabian Sea and the Gulf of Oman.
 The total area of the country is 7,96, 095 sq km.
 The head of the state is the ceremonial head of the country.